Subjective Face Transform using Human First Impressions: Training Evaluation (Section )

 \subsection{Subjective Attribute Prediction Model}

 We use three datasets to train the subjective attribute prediction models --- McCurrie \etal's~\cite{mccurrie2018convolutional} AFLW~\cite{koestinger11a} image subset with annotations for Dominance and Trustworthiness attributes, the SCUT-FBP5500~\cite{liang2018scut} dataset with Attractiveness data, and the One Million Impressions (OMI)~\cite{peterson2022omi} dataset with annotations for all three attributes.
 We pre-train models using McCurrie \etal's subset for Dominance and Trustworthiness with 6300 images, and the SCUT-FBP5500 for Attractiveness with 5500 images, and fine-tune using the OMI dataset of 1004 images --- this provides better generalizability across the datasets sampled for training, as shown in Table~\ref{table:subjective_attribute_prediction_model_training}.
+Some of the training datasets are described in Table~\ref{table:original_datasets}.